adisreyaj/100DaysofCode-React/log.md

 **Today's Progress**:

 - Started with Redux in React Native

 ### Day 25: Jun 3, 2020

 **Today's Progress**:

 - Configuring store, actions and reduces for Moovee App

+### Day 26: Jun 4 , 2020

+**Today's Progress**:
+- Going in-depth with hooks in React
+- Advanced usage and best practices